DrJarrah/DrJarrah/README.md

-👋 Hi there, I'm Atta! 🚀
+👋 Hi there, I'm Ata! 🚀

 🌟 **Frontend Developer | Aspiring Full-Stack Engineer | Tech Enthusiast**
 💻 Passionate about crafting beautiful, functional websites and diving deep into the world of programming.